adolfo0620/sentiment_analysis/README.md

-## 2 projects:
+## Apps

 1. Sentiment Analysis API

-2. Twitter Front End
+2. Twitter Mod

+3. Basic text input Mod

+4. Gmod

+5. Users/UI

 ### API
 accepts block of text

+more retweeted tweets should have more weight

 has a positive and negative dictionary, with words as keys and their weight as values